certbot/certbot/certbot/docs/using.rst

 Automated Renewals
 ------------------

-Many Linux distributions provide automated renewal when you use the packages installed through their system package manager.
-The following table is an *incomplete* list of distributions which do so, as well as their methods for doing so.

-If you are not sure whether or not your system has this already automated, refer to your distribution's documentation, or check your system's crontab (typically in `/etc/crontab/` and `/etc/cron.*/*` and systemd timers (`systemctl list-timers`).

-.. csv-table:: Distributions with Automated Renewal
-   :header: "Distribution Name", "Distribution Version", "Automation Method"

-   "CentOS", "EPEL 7", "systemd"
-   "Debian", "stretch", "cron, systemd"
-   "Debian", "testing/sid", "cron, systemd"
-   "Fedora", "26", "systemd"
-   "Fedora", "27", "systemd"
-   "RHEL", "EPEL 7", "systemd"
-   "Ubuntu", "17.10", "cron, systemd"
-   "Ubuntu", "certbot PPA", "cron, systemd"
+Most Certbot installations come with automatic renewals preconfigured.
+This is done by means of a scheduled task which runs ``certbot renew`` periodically.

+If you are unsure whether you need to configure automated renewal:

+1. Review the instructions for your system at https://certbot.eff.org/instructions.
+   They will describe how to set up a scheduled task, if necessary.
+2. (Linux/BSD): Check your system's crontab (typically `/etc/crontab` and
+   `/etc/cron.*/*`) and systemd timers (``systemctl list-timers``).

 .. _where-certs: